GeekEast/zenbyte.biz/docs/index.md

 # Welcome to ZenByte

 Welcome to ZenByte, a unique space where technology meets mindfulness.
-This blog is dedicated to sharing insights, experiences, and knowledge at the intersection of modern tech and ancient wisdom.
+This blog is dedicated to sharing insights, experiences, and knowledge at the intersection of modern tech and ancient wisdom

 ## Sections